Psychedelics for Biohacking and Performance

 • Lower levels of distractibility

-• Increased absorption (“focused attention characterized by deep involvement with particular aspects of subjective experience.”)
+• Increased absorption (focused attention characterized by deep involvement with particular aspects of subjective experience)

-Research investigating the effects of microdosing on anxiety has also garnered mixed results, with some studies reporting lower levels of anxiety and relief from social anxiety, while others, including Fadiman’s comprehensive cross-national study, reported some incidences of increased anxiety.
+Research investigating the effects of microdosing on anxiety has also garnered mixed results, with some studies reporting lower levels of anxiety and relief from social anxiety, while others, including Fadiman’s comprehensive cross-national study, reported incidences of increased anxiety.

 Possible Long-term Health Effects of Microdosing